Skip to main content

 You are standing under a vast arched roof, surrounded by the hiss of oil hitting cast iron, the sweet char of sesame, and the low murmur of aunties arguing over scallion ratios.
 Gwangjang Market has been feeding Seoul since 1905, and on a busy afternoon it feels like the entire city has come here to eat.
 If you only have time for one market in Korea, make it this one — but come hungry and come with a plan, because the options are overwhelming and the stalls don't wait for the undecided.

-For first-time visitors, the sheer density can be disorienting.
-Dozens of ajummas (older women) in matching aprons compete for your attention the moment you step into the food alley.
-Each vendor will grab your sleeve and pull you toward their plastic stool.
-The best approach: walk the entire length of the alley first, identify what you want, then sit down.
-Once you sit at a stall, you are committed — move on only after you have ordered.
+For first-time visitors, the sheer density and energy can be both exhilarating and a little disorienting.
+Dozens of ajummas (older women), in their distinctive matching aprons, will compete for your attention the moment you step into the food alley, often playfully grabbing your sleeve and gesturing you toward their plastic stools.
+The seasoned traveler's best approach: take a deep breath, and first walk the entire length of the alley.
+Observe, identify the dishes that call to you, and then confidently choose your stall.
+Remember, once you commit to a seat at a stall, you are generally expected to order from that vendor.

 The Essential Foods at Gwangjang Market